 Students seek career information through many different avenues, which present a vast array of options.
-At the Center for Career Design and Development, we recognize that some of the most important career conversations students have are most likely with their parents and family members.
+At the Center for Career Design & Development, we recognize that some of the most important career conversations students have are most likely with their parents and family members.
 You play an integral role in your student's career development, and we want to partner with you so that we can help empower your student to create a meaningful career.

-The Center for Career Design and Development provides a holistic career exploration process that includes counseling and coaching, major exploration, administering assessments, resume and interview preparation, and more.
+The Center for Career Design & Development provides a holistic career exploration process that includes counseling and coaching, major exploration, administering assessments, resume and interview preparation, and more.
 We encourage students to form a relationship with us when they arrive at Hofstra and will communicate that with them after they get here.
 Our team is excited to help your student succeed.

 How can you support your student's success?